Ridersk/blockchain-credential-manager/program/README.md

 # Metavault - Program (Development Guide)

-To develop the program, you need to have installed [Rust](https://www.rust-lang.org/tools/install) and [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) or use the commands in Makefile.

 ## Install dependencies

+To develop the program, you need to have installed [Rust](https://www.rust-lang.org/tools/install), [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) and [Anchor Framework](https://github.com/coral-xyz/anchor).

+If you prefer an automated way use the commands in Makefile.

 ```shell
 make install